 We collect your information:

-We will collect and process the following information about you:
+We will collect and process the following information about you as follows:

-Information you give us.
-This may include your name, gender, address, e-mail address and phone number, financial and credit card information, personal description and photograph.
+- Information you give us.
+This may include your name, gender, address, e-mail address and phone number, financial and credit card information, personal description and photograph, and details of any employees of your company.

-Information about your visit, including the full Uniform Resource Locators (URL), to, through and from our website (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call our customer service number.
+- information about your visit, including the full Uniform Resource Locators (URL), to, through and from our website (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call our customer services, sales and/or renewals teams.

 The type of information that we collect is limited to that which is necessary.

-Research - we may hold your personal details for research purposes, but in this case, we will never make your personal details available to other companies for marketing purposes other than for the marketing of the Group’s products and services or where you have requested us to do so.
+We may hold your personal details for research purposes, but in this case, we will never make your personal details available to other companies for marketing purposes other than for the marketing of Alcumus’ products and services or where you have requested us to do so.

 3. Use of your information